Maximizing Engagement: Interactive Elements for Digital Halls of Fame

 Transformative digital display installation

-"Before implementing our interactive digital wall of fame, students would walk past our trophy cases without a second glance.
+"Before implementing our interactive digital halls of fame, students would walk past our trophy cases without a second glance.
 Now, our touchscreen display sees constant interaction, with students spending an average of 7 minutes exploring content during each engagement session."

 Their transformation included several key elements: